domingohui/100-days-of-code/log.md

 It was pretty fun to set up Materialize!
 Also played around with some css components.

 **Thoughts**: webpack made it very easy to load up Materialize CSS.
 A steep learning curve still, but it just makes things so much easier after the inital setup!

+##Day 19~25: February 5, 2017

+I've been writing a [Redux app](https://github.com/domingohui/frontend-challenge-starter) as part of applying to be an organizer of Hack the North!
+It was my first time trying out Redux with React!
+It was a lot of fun.
+I definitely still have tons to learn.
+I'm also very happy to be able to setup webpack to use Materialize, React, custome CSS, and bunch of other things! webpack doesn't seem to work very well with Sass.
+I hope to get a chance to look into that!
+I was also excited about using the isomorphic fetch to do some async with the thunk middleware!

+**Thought**: I find debugging in Redux much easier than in just React.
+With Redux, everything flows in one direction while all of the data stays in one place.
+I feel that React definitely enforces the pardigm of unidirectional flow of data, but states (of each component) are still kinda scattered within and between each component.
+Not having a huge state tree could lead to better performance, but a tradeoff is that bugs are harder to find.
+In Redux, components (aka the view? the presentational components) dispatch actions which get passed to reducers, along with the current state (aka the model?).
+Reducers interpret the actions and the state and then create a new copy of the updated state.
+Components get rerendered if necessary, and actions are dispatched again.
+One of the things that I'm still thinking about Redux is its efficiency and performance.
+It looks like reducers make copies of the state everytime an action is dispatched even though, after all, unchanged segments of the state are just passed to the new state as a reference.
+But to perform a search, for example, it would still need to iterate every single entry even though some of them are not shown yet.
+I haven't been able to find a way to efficiently (re)render chunks of data.
+Maybe that's one tradeoff of using something functional like Redux.
+I haven't tried React's ListView, but it could be a way to more efficiently display data?
+I'm curious.
+A normalized state, as suggested in the Redux doc, also makes a lot of sense.
+I'm not too sure about this because I haven't really encountered this problem so far.
+If a slice of the state is dependent on one or more other slices, would it be a bit messy to [pass them around](https://github.com/reactjs/redux/issues/749)?
+I guess it's always better to set up the state so that each part can be "computed from lesser state" if necessary.
+The only downside is to write more reducers and/or actions to correspond each segment of the lesser state.

+**What's next**: Experiment with Listview/Scrollview to see if/how much they help in a sizable Redux front end.
+Also it's time to explore different kinds of starter kit out there.
+I also wonder how others set up their boilerplates.